“What are the most aggressive cat breeds?”

 #2 Sphynx

-One of the most unique cat breeds, the Sphynx is a cat that thrives on attention and is happy to receive it from everyone she meets.
+One of the most unique domestic cat breeds, the Sphynx is a cat that thrives on attention and is happy to receive it from everyone she meets.

 Interestingly, the breed wasn’t created intentionally but came into being after a litter of hairless kittens was born in Toronto due to a gene mutation.

 This hairless cat is in our list of the most aggressive cat breeds because she demands attention.
-If you don’t satisfy your Sphynx’s need for company and comfort, this cat will pester you until she gets want she wants.
+If you don’t satisfy your Sphynx’s need for company and comfort, this cat will pester you until she gets what she wants.

 So, don’t get a Sphinx unless you have enough time to deal with them or don’t like it when cats sleep next to you.
-Since they don’t have fur, Sphinxes often seek somebody to cuddle with.

-On the plus side, they’re one of the cat breeds that sheds the least.
+Since they don’t have fur, Sphinxes often seek someone to cuddle with.
+On the plus side, they’re one of the cats that sheds the least.

 #3 Cymric

-Cymric makes up for their lack of tail with a big cat attitude.
 They’re very protective of their homes and owners and might growl or attack at the slightest sound of trouble.

 This breed does well with children if the cat has been exposed to kids as a kitten.
-But older Cymric cats might not get on well with kids who don’t respect their personal space.

 #4 Bombay

-Unlike panthers, Bombay cats are very affectionate towards people and tend to have a strong bond with their people.
-So why are they deemed one of the most aggressive cat breeds?
+Unlike panthers, Bombay cats are very affectionate towards family members and tend to have a strong bond with their people.

 Well, these amazing black cats can be quite persistent when they want attention and get mean when you ignore them for too long.

 On the bright side, Bombay cats love to play fetch and might be convinced to walk on leashes.
-Moreover, they do well with children and other pets as long as everybody knows who the top cat is.

 #5 Bengal

-Bengal cats are quite stunning with their leopard spots and graceful bodies.
 The wild Asian leopard cat is their ancestor, so it’s not surprising that they still have a wild streak in them.

 Bengal cats are very intelligent, curious, and full of energy.
 Left alone without company, these cats will pry open your drawers and cabinets to investigate and won’t hesitate to jump into the pool for a swim.

 Since Bengal cats love to climb, they need a lot of vertical space (cat trees) to feel comfortable and satisfy their need to observe the world from up high.
-They also tend to hide things, so you’d never be bored with them in the house.

 While Bengal cats are affectionate towards their family, they tend to be shy around unfamiliar people.

-In addition to this, since they’re so energetic, they might play rough or become very mean if they don’t have a way to burn off their pent up energy.
+In addition to this, since they’re so energetic, they might play rough or become very mean if they don’t have a way to burn off their pent-up energy.

 #6 Savannah

 Do you want a cat that loves to snuggle with you while you watch TV?
-Then Savannah is not the right cat breed for you.
+Then Savannah is NOT the right cat breed for you.

 This hybrid cat gets a lot of the traits of its serval (an African wildcat) parent and is very active, adventurous, and independent.

-Savannah cats are full of energy and might play rough with their owners or one another.
 Since they’re so big, they might appear aggressive when all they actually want to do is play.

-They’re fairly affectionate and love to play fetch or walk on a leash.
 However, these cats have strong hunting instincts and parrots, hamsters, and fish are not safe around them.

 #7 Scottish Fold

-The cute appearance of the Scottish Fold is often deceiving.
 While these majestic short-haired cats bond closely with their owners, they tend to be a bit more aggressive than other breeds and might bite when petted too enthusiastically.

 In addition to this, the Scottish Fold doesn’t like it when you leave them alone for long hours and will demand to follow you everywhere in the house.